flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/dispatch.md

 ## Overview Page

 This page provides information about the aircraft.
-It has no further functionality at this time.
+It offers no further functionality at this time.

 ## OFP Page